karthikkvs944-dev/KLHB-FED-26-10-20/README.md

 levels, and odometer readings.
 It prevents double-booking by checking overlapping rental date ranges and blocks vehicles that are due for maintenance.
-The system also calculates rental charges based on vehicle
+The system also calculates rental charges based on vehicle class, rental duration, distance travelled, fuel usage, and applicable penalties.
+Object-oriented programming concepts such as inheritance, polymorphism, encapsulation, and exception handling are used in the implementation.
+File persistence is included to store and restore fleet and rental information.
+The project aims to improve fleet utilization, billing accuracy, and maintenance tracking.